TacticalSpoon331/iTracker/README.md

 # iTracker

-A set of scripts that allow you to collect and interpret information about your iDevice
+A set of scripts that allow you to collect and interpret information about your iDevice through Find My services

 While this project was made to be deployed on a Raspberry Pi, it can be used on OSX and Windows with little difficulty